CrazyLauren/UDT/QuickStart.md

 # Quick start!

-In the installation directory you can find an example project: "example_number_one".
+In the installation directory you can find an example project: "example_number_one" (share/UDT/).
 At the beginning build it for your favorite integrated development environment (IDE).

 ## Building the example project